 With her diverse skills and experience Lauren has some amazing stories of outcomes achieved with clients.
 A recent example is a cattle farmer and horse trainer in regional QLD who has been able to return to work on his 400-acre property.
 This involved trial and prescription of an off-road standing powerchair, farm vehicle mods, a custom saddle and riding boots, and a thorough assessment of the property.

 Joanne has turned her Bachelor of Applied Science (Occupational Therapy) into a career as an OT spanning more than 30 years, primarily working with services that impact people undergoing injury rehabilitation and living with disability.
-Although she also had a chance to do an accessibility audit on the South East Victorian wineries, which led to a helpful guide for people with disabilities.

 Occupational Therapist & Registered Nurse